chouseknecht/minishift-up-role/README.md

 **Linux**

 - KVM installed and working.
-The role installs the Docker Machine driver for KVM, but it assumes KVM is already alive and funtioning.
+The role installs the Docker Machine driver for KVM, but it assumes KVM is already installed, and working.
-- CPU Virtualization enabled in the system bios
 - Ansible 2.2+